lwiesel/FeatureCheckerBundle/Resources/doc/overriding_controller.md

 **Note:**

     The Symfony2 framework only allows a bundle to have one child.
-You cannot create another bundle that is also a child of FOSUserBundle.
+    You cannot create another bundle that is also a child of FeatureCheckerBundle.

 Now that you have created the new child bundle you can simply create a controller class with the same name and in the same location as the one you want to override.